caesar1111/openhab-docs/tutorials/beginner/openHAB2_Raspberry_beginner-s_walkthrough_Makrdown.md

 </table>

-<span lang="EN-GB"> </span>
+<span lang="EN-GB">Â </span>

 ### <a name="_Toc485150906"><span lang="EN-GB">Enabling remote SSH access for root user:</span></a>

-**<span lang="EN-GB">NOTE:</span>** <span lang="EN-GB">There is a reason for the “root” not being enabled for SSH!
+**<span lang="EN-GB">NOTE:</span>** <span lang="EN-GB">There is a reason for the â€œrootâ€ not being enabled for SSH!
 Enabling the user for SSH is allowing full remote access to the Raspbian and therefore creating a significant security risk.
 Please always consider whether you really want to enable this user for SSH!</span>

 <table class="MsoTableGrid" style="border: medium none ; border-collapse: collapse;" border="1" cellspacing="0" cellpadding="0">